magepeopleteam/bus-ticket-booking-with-seat-reservation/readme.txt

 * **Dynamic Intermediate Route Allocation**
 Leverage our unique feature for fluid transitions.
 Seats become instantly available for the next customer upon drop-off or arrival, ensuring an efficient booking process.

+* **Cabin Booking Fucntionalities for train**
+You can add cabin for each train and sell cabin based seat selling also for train.

 * **Automated Email Notifications**
 Sends a notification to users' email when the seat is successful bookings, offering to book confirmations and e-tickets in the Pro Version.
 Website owners also receive notifications for new bookings and cancellations, ensuring everyone stays informed seamlessly.